Compliancy made easier

 Reusable component

-For the final iteration, we prioritized the component to be seamlessly added to any onboarding document review screen.
+For the final iteration, prioritized the component to be seamlessly added to any onboarding document review screen.

 Not national experience